-However Bushy was flat out scared.
+However Billy was flat out scared.
 He claimed he would not fly no matter what!
-As air transport was all that was on offer, Bushy was somehow bundled aboard the flight to Singapore.
+As air transport was all that was on offer, Billy was somehow bundled aboard the flight to Singapore.
 There are no records of how his mates changed his mind!

-Once in Singapore Dick heard along the grapevine the very ill would be airlifted home, for the remainder it would be ships.
-He was much pleased with this news and managed to be included in the draft!
+Once in Singapore Dick heard along the grapevine the very ill would be airlifted home, for the remaining former POs it would be ships.
+Pleased with this news and Dick managed to be included in the draft for air transport.

 Bill Reeves according to Ridgwell ‘was no good at lying’ and probably ‘couldn’t lie to save himself.’
 Between the two men they cooked up what they thought was a ‘good story’ and off went Bill to the Sergeant in charge of the aircraft repatriation list.